kubeflow/website/content/en/docs/ibm/install-kubeflow.md

 * **${KF_DIR}** - The full path to your Kubeflow application directory.

 ### Multi-user, auth-enabled
-Run the following commands to deploy kubeflow with GitHub OAuth application as authentication provider by dex.
+Run the following commands to deploy Kubeflow with GitHub OAuth application as authentication provider by dex.
 Please use the guide [Creating an OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) for how to create an OAuth app for GitHub and [Approving OAuth Apps for your organization](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/approving-oauth-apps-for-your-organization) if you're a GitHub organization owner.

 The scenario is a GitHub organization owner can authorize its organization members to access a deployed kubeflow.
 A member of this GitHub organization will be redirected to a page to allow kubeflow accessing its GitHub profile.

 1. Create a new OAuth app in GitHub.
-Please keep the generated `client_id` and `client_secret`.
-Before exposing your kubeflow to internete, you can use following local URLs work via port-forward only:
+Use following setting to register the application:
     * Homepage URL: `http://localhost:8080/`
     * Authorization callback URL: `http://localhost:8080/dex/callback`
+1. Once the application is registered, copy and save the `Client ID` and `Client Secret` for use later.
 1. Setup environment variables:
     ```
     export KF_NAME=<your choice of name for the Kubeflow deployment>